Skip to main content

 • The biennial statement.
 Every two years, you will file a short statement with the NY Department of State and pay $9.
 Easy to forget.
 Easy to set up a reminder for.
 The Midnight Founder dashboard surfaces it automatically once you file with us, but you can also track it yourself.

-The next post in this series walks through the actual filing process for a NY real estate LLC, including the Articles of Organization, the publication requirement, the EIN application, and how to set up your brokerage payment to the new entity.
-The Midnight Founder also handles the state filing for $0 in service fees — you pay only what the state itself charges.
+Once you have your brokerage's confirmation and your county's publication number, the actual filing process is fast.
+The next post in this series walks through it step by step — the Articles of Organization, the EIN, the publication, and how to set up your brokerage payment to the new entity.
+The Midnight Founder also handles the state filing for $0 in service fees: you pay only what the state itself charges.

 Plain disclaimer: this is general information, not legal or tax advice.
 The right answer for your specific situation depends on your income, your brokerage's policies, your county, your other business activity, and a half-dozen things this post cannot see.
 For advice that fits you, talk to a CPA who handles real estate professionals and a New York attorney.
 Anything you read here should help you ask better questions of those people, not replace them.